mtusman/gemini-python/README.md

 - Export recorded data from market data or order events websocket into a matplotlib graph
 - Export recorded data from market data or order events websocket into a sqlite, postgresl or sql database
 - Add test for the cached metaclass

+# Change Log
+*0.2.0*
+- Created BaseWebsocket class
+- Created OrderEventsWS class to interact with the order events websocket
+- Created MarketDataWS class to interact with the market data websocket
+- Added greater support for heartbeat API's
+- Improved the Cached metaclass
+- Added support for sandbox urls

+*0.0.1*
+- Original release